 Jealousy.
 Resentment.
 Frustration.
 None of these emotions feel good, so why do we let them influence us?
 When we give in to negativity, we end up pushing aside the good virtues we were blessed with.
 And when we let our negative feelings overtake the positive, our lives are full of “Epic-Tragedy.”

 Do what your inner muse is telling you.

 Sometimes a great idea comes straight out of the blue, like “Magic.”
 Whatever our inspiration, we owe it to ourselves to see where our ideas take us.
 Just remember that great ideas often require a lot of work in order to be successful.
 That was the case with Sonny’s dream.
 Before he can open the hottest roller disco in LA, he first has to clean up the mess.

 Don’t be obsessed with perfection.

 We can’t be perfect all the time.
 Sometimes we run the risk of failure.
 Keep in mind, though, that one's missteps and failures provide important learning opportunities that allow us to make better decisions based on past experiences.
 Let's take Xanadu for example.
 The film version—not perfect.
 But it was inspirational.
 From the film came the musical, and that musical has given our middle schoolers a chance to share their talents; and explore these very life lessons, which is totally awesome.

-If you're not familiar with the story of Xanadu, skip the movie and go straight to the stage!
+If you're not familiar with the story of Xanadu, skip the movie and go straight to the theater!